raystack/dagger/docs/guides/monitoring.md

 For a complex application like Dagger monitoring plays an important role.
 Monitoring goes hand-in-hand with observability, which is a prerequisite for troubleshooting and performance tuning.
-In this section will give a brief overview of Dagger's monotoring stack and explain some important panels from the pre-built dashboards which might help you in running your dagger in production.
+This section will give a brief overview of Dagger's monitoring stack and explain some important panels from the pre-built dashboards which might help you in running your dagger in production.

 ## Metrics Stack

 We use Flink's inbuilt metrics reporter to publish application metrics to one of the supported sinks.
 Other metrics like JMX can be enabled from Flink.
-Find more details on Flink's metrics reporting and supported sinks [here](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/deployment/metric_reporters/).
+Find more details on Flink's metrics reporting and supported sinks [here](https://ci.apache.org/projects/flink/flink-docs-release-1.9/monitoring/metrics.html#reporter).
-To register a new application metrics from the dagger code base follow [this](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/ops/metrics/).
+To register new application metrics from the dagger codebase follow [this](https://ci.apache.org/projects/flink/flink-docs-release-1.9/monitoring/metrics.html#registering-metrics/).

-We have also included a custom grafana dashboard for dagger related metrics.
-[Link the dashboard].
+We have also included a custom grafana dashboard for dagger related [metrics](update-link).
-Follow this[Link to how to import grafana dashboards] to import this dashboard.
+Follow [this](https://grafana.com/docs/grafana/latest/dashboards/export-import/) to import this dashboard.

 ## Dagger Dashboard

-This section gives an overview of the important panels/titles in the dagger dashboard[link the json].
+This section gives an overview of the important panels/titles in the dagger [dashboard](update-link).
 Find more about all the panels here [link to SLI].

 #### Health